Strong identifiability and parameter learning in regression with heterogeneous response: Simulations and data illustrations

 \section{Simulations and data illustrations}

-\subsection{Regression mixtures vs unconditional mixtures}
+\paragraph{Regression mixtures vs unconditional mixtures}

-The characterization results (Theorem~\ref{thm:identifiable-equivalent} and propositions in Section~\ref{subsec: strong identifiability}) provide easy-to-check sufficient conditions for strong identifiability (in the sense of Definition~\ref{def:strong_identifiability_hierarchy}).
-These conditions are satisfied for a wide range of conditional mixture models for regression commonly utilized in applications.
+The characterization results (Theorem~\ref{thm:identifiable-equivalent} and propositions in Section~\ref{subsec: strong identifiability}) provide easy-to-check sufficient conditions for strong identifiability (in the sense of Def.~\ref{def:strong_identifiability_hierarchy}).
 Part of the sufficient conditions requires that the kernel density $f$ be strongly identifiable up to a certain order, a standard condition considered in the asymptotic theory for finite (and unconditional) mixture models~\cite{nguyen2013convergence,Ho-Nguyen-Ann-16,ho2019singularity}.
-It is noteworthy that the strong identifiability condition of a mixture of regression model given in Definition~\ref{def:strong_identifiability_hierarchy} is arguably a weaker condition than that of a standard unconditional mixture model, because the presence of the covariate $x$ makes the conditional mixture model more constrained.
-Hence, it is possible that for an unconditional mixture of kernel densities $f$ strong identifiability and hence the inverse bound $V\gtrsim W_1$ may not hold, but when $f$ is utilized in a regression mixture model instead, the strong identifiability and hence the inverse bound still holds.
+It is noteworthy that the strong identifiability condition of a mixture of regression model given in Def.~\ref{def:strong_identifiability_hierarchy} is typically a weaker condition than that of a standard unconditional mixture model, because the presence of the covariate $x$ makes the conditional mixture model more constrained.
+Hence, it is possible that for an unconditional mixture of kernel densities $f$ strong identifiability and hence the inverse bound $V\succcurlyeq W_1$ may not hold, but when $f$ is utilized in a regression mixture model instead, the strong identifiability and hence the inverse bound still holds.

-We demonstrate this observation by a theoretical result given in Proposition~\ref{prop:mixture-logistic-regression} for the mixture of binomial regression models.
-The proof draws from a crucial fact in complex analysis \cite{stein2010complex} and is difficult to generalize to a broader class of model.
-To illustrate this result by a simulation study, let